casper-network/docs/source/docs/casper/dapp-dev-guide/sdkspec/types_chain.md

 ## JsonProof {#jsonproof}

-A JSON-friendly representation of a proof, i.e. a block's finality signature.
+A JSON-friendly representation of a proof, i.e. a Block's finality signature.

 Required Parameters: